Mbed-TLS/mbedtls/docs/psa-transition.md

 ### Header files

-Applications only need to include a single header file:
+Applications only need to include a single header file for all cryptographic mechanisms:
 ```
 #include <psa/crypto.h>
 ```

+Note that you may want to keep other crypto header files for functionality that is not provided by the PSA API, such as `<mbedtls/nist_kw.h>` for NIST KW/KWP (not yet exposed through PSA), `<mbedtls/pk.h>` for key pair and public key parsing and formatting, `<mbedtls/asn1.h>` for ASN.1 parsing, etc.

 ### General application layout